-With its sun-soaked islands, lush jungles, incredible reef system and lively, colourful towns, it’s easy to see why Belize is one of the Caribbean’s most beloved getaways.
+With lush jungles, an incredible reef system and lively, colourful towns, it’s easy to see why Belize is one of the Caribbean’s most beloved getaways.

-Whether you’re an adventure lover, wildlife watcher or sun-seeker, it’s the kind of place that has something for everyone and plenty of things to do, including jungle lodges, Mayan ruins, world-class diving and unforgettable animal encounters.
+Whether you’re an adventure lover, wildlife watcher or sun-seeker it’s the kind of place that has something for everyone, including idyllic islands, mysterious Mayan ruins and unforgettable animal encounters.

 This post may contain affiliate links, which Globe Guide receives compensation for with each click or purchase at no additional cost to you.
 Thanks for your support!

-While 7 days isn’t enough to see the whole country, it is enough time to see most of the main highlights, stretching from the Guatemalan border all the way out to the Caribbean Sea.
+While budgeting one week for your Belize itinerary isn’t enough time to see the whole country, you can still see the main highlights which stretch from the Guatemalan border all the way out to the Caribbean Sea.

-Things do in Belize: Days 1 to 3, Cayo District
+Days 1 to 3: San Ignacio and Cayo District

 What to do in San Ignacio, Belize: